aim-msds-pt-2025b/4d26219ea4defec84ed3996428b7f84c9ee44945df7ad23de864a3ac802e75a6_RAGModel/README.md

 ## Project Overview

 The goal is to classify news headlines from the AG News dataset into one of four categories: World, Sports, Business, or Sci/Tech.
-This is a classic multi-class text classification problem.
-I chose this dataset because it's a standard benchmark, easy to access programmatically via the `datasets` library, and fits the size constraints of the assignment (<100MB).
+This is a  multi-class text classification problem.
+I chose this dataset because it's a standard benchmark (and was supposed to be used in a RAG pipeline), easy to access programmatically via the `datasets` library, and fits the size constraints of the assignment (<100MB).
 This allows me to focus on building a robust MLOps pipeline rather than complex data engineering.

 ## Key Features